hkiang01/Entity-Property-Linker/README.md

 Migrations are handled in a separate, dedicated service that uses [db-migrate](https://github.com/db-migrate/node-db-migrate).
 Migrations are located in

+## Design decisions

+1 repo instead of 3.
+Why?
+1 PR for everything instead of 1 PR for:
+- DB/migrations
+- API
+- UI

+It makes deployments a LOT easier.

 ## Prerequisites
 1. Install [docker](https://docs.docker.com/install/)
 2. Install [docker-compose](https://docs.docker.com/compose/install/)